 - Delegations of foreign foundations

 - The federations and associations of the non-profit-making entities referred to in the preceding paragraphs.

-An association can carry out exempt economic activities and others that are not, so it is necessary to keep a separate accounting of income and expenses (Law 27/2014 IS).
+An association can carry out economic activities, which may be exempt some and others may not, so it is necessary to keep a separate accounting of income and expenses.
 On the one hand those of non-profit activity, and on the other those of economic activity.

-As for the Corporation Tax of a Non-Profit Association of Lubro,they must declare all their income exempt and not exempt, however, in the tax base only income derived from non-exempt economic holdings will be included in the tax base.
+As for the Corporation Tax of an Association,they must declare all their income exempt and non-exempt, however, in the taxable base of the Tax only the income derived from the non-exempt economic exploitations will be included.

 Exemptions for Non-Profit Entities

-As for the Corporation Tax of Non-Profit Associations, it has already been explained that there is a possibility of non-subjection, when the total income does not exceed € 75,000 per year,of which, € 2,000 will correspond to the incomes that are not exempt that, in turn, must have been subject to withholding.
+of Non-Profit Associations not declared of public utility,there is a possibility of non-subjection, when the total income does not exceed € 75,000 per year,of which, € 2,000 will correspond to the incomes that are not exempt that, in turn, must have been subject to withholding.